Sinaloa Cartel: Alleged collusion with U.S. federal forces

+Market

-The Sinaloa Cartel has a presence in at least 22 of the 31 Mexican states, with important centers in Mexico City, Tepic, Toluca, Zacatecas, Guadalajara and most of the state of Sinaloa.
-The cartel is primarily involved in the smuggling and distribution of South American (primarily Colombian) cocaine, Mexican marijuana, methamphetamine and fentanyl, as well as Mexican and Southeast Asian heroin into the United States.
-However, much of the marijuana that is now cultivated and dealt by the cartel is being illegally grown in remote areas of California within the U.S. In recent times, the cartel has also moved further away from smuggling MDMA and even heroin, while increasing smuggling of cocaine, fentanyl and methamphetamine.
-The majority of high-value “hard” drugs are smuggled into the U.S. through legal ports of entry (border crossings) according to the DEA and various sources.
+The cartel is primarily involved in the smuggling and distribution of South American (primarily Colombian) cocaine, Mexican cannabis (marijuana), methamphetamine and fentanyl, as well as Mexican and Southeast Asian heroin into the United States.
+However, much of the cannabis (marijuana) that is now cultivated and dealt by the cartel is being illegally grown in remote areas of California within the U.S. In recent times, the cartel has also moved further away from smuggling MDMA and even heroin, while increasing the smuggling of cocaine, fentanyl, and methamphetamine.
+The majority of high-value "hard" drugs are smuggled into the U.S. through legal ports of entry (border crossings), according to the DEA and various sources.
 They have been known to frequently use American citizens as mules, many of whom have drugs stuffed in passenger vehicles or tractor-trailers.
-Some of these are what are known as “trap cars”, which are equipped with sophisticated mechanistic designs that reveal stash spots for drugs only when certain functions of the vehicle are manually performed simultaneously or in sequence.
+Some of these are what are known as "trap cars", which are equipped with sophisticated mechanistic designs that reveal stash spots for drugs only when certain functions of the vehicle are manually performed simultaneously or in sequence.
 The cartel has also recently increased their migrant smuggling operations in border regions.